xraypy/xraylarch/doc/data/index.rst

 .. function::  write_group(filename, group, scalars=None, arrays=None, arrays_like=None,  commentchar='#')

-   write data from a specified group to an ASCII data file
+   write data from a specified group to an ASCII data file.
+   This is pretty minimal and may work poorly for large groups of complex data.

 Using HDF5 Files
 ========================

 HDF5 is an increasingly popular data format for scientific data, as it can efficiently hold very large arrays in a heirarchical format that holds "metadata" about the data, and can be explored with a variety of tools.
+The interface used in Larch is based on `h5py`_, which should be consulted for further documentation.

-.. function h5_group(filename)
+.. function:: h5_group(filename)

     opens and maps and HDF5 file to a Larch Group, with HDF5 Groups map as Larch Groups.
 Note that the full set of data is not read and